wKovacs64/hibp/MIGRATION.md

-  path (providing invocation syntax equivalence to prior versions) is to change your import statement to import all the modules into a local `hibp` namespace, but the recommended upgrade path is to import exactly which modules you need and update your calls to remove the preceeding `hibp` references.
+  path (providing invocation syntax equivalence to prior versions) is to change your import statement to import all the modules into a local `hibp` namespace, but the recommended upgrade path is to import exactly which modules you need and update your calls to remove the preceding `hibp` references.

   ```javascript
   // 4.x